-- 80. The Board has established a Human Resources & Remuneration Committee, chaired by an Independent Non-executive Director and comprising a majority of Independent Non-executive Directors.
-In line with good practice, there are no Executive Directors on this Committee. - 81.
-The terms of reference of the Human Resources & Remuneration Committee include the following duties: - (a) to make recommendations to the Board on policy and structure for all Directors and Senior Management remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - (b) to determine the remuneration of individual Executive Directors and Senior Management, including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
+- 81. The Board has established a Human Resources & Remuneration Committee, chaired by an Independent Non-executive Director and comprising, at least, a majority of Independent Non-executive Directors.
+In line with good practice, there are no Executive Directors on this Committee. - 82.
+The terms of reference of the Human Resources & Remuneration Committee include the following duties: - (a) to make recommendations to the Board on policy and structure for all Directors and Senior CP E.1.2(a) Management remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - (b) to determine the remuneration of individual Executive Directors and Senior Management, including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
 The Committee considers salaries paid by comparable companies, responsibilities of the incumbents, employment conditions elsewhere in the Group and desirability of performance-based remuneration linking rewards to corporate and individual performance;